 Landauer eventually identifies with Zola’s action aiming to shed light on the state’s injustice and calling to release one of its victims.
 A few years later, in a 1901 article entitled “Anarchist Thoughts on Anarchism,” Landauer sharpens his critical understanding of anarchist antipolitics:

-Political parties carry out positive political action; therefore anarchists, as individuals, should accomplish a positive antipolitics, and do negative politics This line of thought lies behind the political action of anarchists, the propaganda of action, of individual terrorism.
+Political parties carry out positive political action; therefore anarchists, as individuals, should accomplish a positive antipolitics, and do negative politics. [so müssen also die Anarchisten als Einzelne, positive Antipolitik, negative Politik treiben] This line of thought lies behind the political action of anarchists, the propaganda of action, of individual terrorism.

 Acknowledging the “fundamental error of revolutionary anarchists, in which I shared for too long,” Landauer declares that the “ideal of non-violence” cannot be achieved “by the means of violence.”
 Moreover, he insists that “anarchy is not an affair of the future, but of the present.”
 Renouncing the projection into a political future and therefore rejecting also the necessary technology of means it presupposes, Landauer defines the antipolitcal dimension of anarchy in spiritual terms.
 Anarchy is a “fundamental disposition in every thinking man,” “an urge to give a new birth to oneself.”

-This highest moment should come for everyone: a moment in which, to use Nietzsche’s words, the person recreates in himself the original chaos, in which he allows the drama of his drives and most urging interiority to appear before himself, as before a spectator, and then observes which of his personalities should reign in himself, which is his true self the one whom he differentiates from the traditions and heritages of the world of his ancestors—what the world should be to him and what he should be to the world.
+This highest moment should come for everyone: a moment in which, to use Nietzsche’s words, the person recreates in himself the original chaos, in which he allows the drama of his drives and most urging interiority to appear before himself, as before a spectator, and then observes which of his personalities should reign in himself, which is his true self— the one whom he differentiates from the traditions and heritages of the world of his ancestors—what the world should be to him and what he should be to the world.